-What should I know about cancelling interviews?
+What should I know about canceling interviews?

-- It is common (93% of AOA members in 2014 cancelled at least 1 interview). - Why cancel? - o Finances. - More appealing offers. - Interview fatigue/limited time/conflicting schedule. - Not a good fit for a student/partner. - Ask yourself if you truly need that interview and whether it is likely to be ranked highly. - How much notice to give? - UW advisors will advise, most say at least. - o AT LEAST 3 weeks.
+- It is common (93% of AOA members in 2014 cancelled at least 1 interview). - Why cancel? - o Finances. - More appealing offers. - Interview fatigue/limited time/conflicting schedule. - Not a good fit for a student/partner. - Ask yourself if you truly need that interview and whether it is likely to be ranked highly. - How much notice to give? - o AT LEAST 3 weeks.
 Sooner if possible so they can move students off the waitlist. - DO NOT simply fail to show up.
 That burns the bridge at that program for future UW applicants.